yohanym95/Kotlin_Samples/#6 If Else/README.md

 ### Lesson 6 - If-Else

-This is a sample code to show, how If-Else flow contols use in Kotlin correctly.
+This is a sample code to show, how If-Else flow controls use in Kotlin correctly.